o-mago/study/README.md

 # About
-Study codes, tests and performance analysis
+Study codes, tests and performance analysis.

 ## Run setup (install dependencies to make the project work) - only once